thehaoz/Video-Classification/README.md

 # Description

 This project works on action recognition using deep learning framework.
 Will be making use of HMDB51 dataset [link here](https://serre-lab.clps.brown.edu/resource/hmdb-a-large-human-motion-database/#Downloads) that contains 51 action classes.

+Pipeline for training and testing is available in the notebook for reference

 ---